-ID Requirement Additional Clarification 3.7D A record may be deactivated for any of the following reasons: The rights holder or agent requests deactivation; As the result of a successful dispute resolution process concerning the record; The Clearinghouse record has expired without renewal of contact or trademark verification; Upon confirmation that a trademark has been abandoned or expired.
-A mechanism must be defined by the Clearinghouse to reactivate a deactivated record.
-3.7E The Clearinghouse must transmit at least one notice of pending Clearinghouse record expiration using the known contact information associated with the record, prior to de-activation of a record.
-The Clearinghouse will send out two notifications - the first will be sent 60 days prior to expiration of a record and the second will be sent 30 days prior to expiration of the record.
-A grace period of 10 calendar days should be implemented.
+ID Requirement Additional Clarification 3.7E The Clearinghouse must transmit at least one notice of pending Clearinghouse record expira- tion using the known contact information asso- ciated with the record, prior to de-activation of a record.
+The Clearinghouse will send out two notifications - the first will be sent 60 days pri- or to expiration of a record and the second will be sent 30 days prior to expiration of the record.
+A grace peri- od of 10 calendar days should be implemented.

-3.8.
-Sunrise Process
+8. Sunrise Process